The Truth Is Inevitable: How God Can Exist and Why He Must

-Having an eternal life does not guarantee that one will have a happy eternal life.
+Having eternal does not guarantee that one will have a happy eternal life.
 Such an existence, in timelessness, is prospectively so unfamiliar that it is frightening because it is a matter of being thrust into a void, a spaceless nothing with no communication.
 One needs a Guide in such a sphere, and there is only One of these available, One who is the destination.

 “Where could this Guide come from?” we ask.
 “How could He ever come to be?”
 These two questions are almost synonymous with two others: “Does God exist, and, if He does, how can that be?”
 My answer is that He indeed exists, and He is the God of the Christian Bible.
 Let us explore His credentials in this regard, and, if there is anyone else who could hold out such hope for us, let us see who that might be.